Should backpackers be wary of ramen noodles?

 Sodium

 Instant ramen noodles are laden with sodium (salt), which can increase the risk of cardiovascular disease in some.
 However, if the spice packet is discarded, the amount of sodium ingested is significantly less.
 I don’t know about you, but I automatically throw spice packets in the garbage.
-A variety of other ingredients (e.g., cheese, herbs, nuts) can be added to boost the flavor and nutrition profile of the noodles.
+A variety of other ingredients (e.g., cheese, herbs, nuts) can be added to boost the noodles’ flavor and nutritional profile.
 Our garlic parmesan ramen recipe is an excellent example of this, but don’t go there just yet!

 Flavor Enhancers & Preservatives